piscis/LocalStore/README.md

 Usage
 -----
-To get started simply instanciate the library.
+To get started simply instantiate the library.

 ```javascript
 var ls = new LocalStore();
 ```

-Once instanciated, there are four methods that can be used:
+Once instantiated, there are four methods that can be used:

 ###save
 ```save``` takes two parameters the ```key``` parameter is the lookup key that will be used to retrieve the data.
 Be careful, if a key already exists this method will override it.
 The ```value``` parameter is the data to be stored.
 This can be a JavaScript object or a string value.